Macy's shares sink after it trims full-year sales forecast

-(Reuters) - Macy’s Inc cut its full-year comparable sales forecast on Thursday while year-end sales growth at rival Kohl’s Corp disappointed investors, signaling retailers’ continued struggle to keep up with a shift towards online shopping.
+(Reuters) - Macy’s Inc cut its full-year comparable sales forecast on Thursday while year-end sales growth at rival Kohl’s Corp disappointed investors, signaling retailers’ continued struggle to keep up with a shift toward online shopping.

 Target Corp (TGT.N) emerged as a bright spot with a strong sales performance during November and December, but its shares were still dragged down by peers.
 Shares at Macy’s Inc (M.N) tumbled 16 percent in premarket trading on Thursday, Kohl’s Corp (KSS.N) fell over 5 percent, and Target was down over 1 percent.